-I would like to take this opportunity to thank you for your interest and support in these projects and wish everyone a safe and successful year in 2021.
+I would like to take this opportunity to thank you for your interest and support in these projects.

 An extract from the opening chapter of the forthcoming second eBook in the Othersiders series.
 The Mark of the Realm (Othersiders 2).